Barton Fink: Cinema

 The Coens have acknowledged several cinematic inspirations for Barton Fink.
 Chief among these are three films by Polish-French film-maker Roman Polanski: Repulsion, (1965) Cul-de-Sac (1966) and The Tenant (1976).
 These films employ a mood of psychological uncertainty coupled with eerie environments that compound the mental instability of the characters.
 Barton's isolation in his room at the Hotel Earle is frequently compared to that of Trelkovsky in his apartment in The Tenant.
 Ethan said regarding the genre of Barton Fink: "[I]t is kind of a Polanski movie.
 It is closer to that than anything else."
 By coincidence, Polanski was the head of the jury at the Cannes Film Festival in 1991, where Barton Fink premiered.
 This created an awkward situation.
 "Obviously," Joel Coen said later, "we have been influenced by his films, but at this time we were very hesitant to speak to him about it because we did not want to give the impression we were sucking up."

-Other works cited as influences for Barton Fink include the film The Shining, (1980) produced and directed by Stanley Kubrick, and the comedy Sullivan's Travels, (1941) written and directed by Preston Sturges.
+Other works cited as influences for Barton Fink include The Shining (1980), produced and directed by Stanley Kubrick, and the comedy Sullivan's Travels (1941), written and directed by Preston Sturges.
 Set in an empty hotel, Kubrick's film concerns a writer unable to proceed with his latest work.
 Although the Coens approve of comparisons to The Shining, Joel suggests that Kubrick's film "belongs in a more global sense to the horror film genre".
 Sullivan's Travels, released the year in which Barton Fink is set, follows successful director John Sullivan, who decides to create a film of deep social import – not unlike Barton's desire to create entertainment for "the common man."
-Sullivan eventually decides that comedic entertainment is a key role for film-makers, similar to Jack Lipnick's assertion at the end of Barton Fink that "the audience wants to see action, adventure."
+Sullivan eventually decides that comedic entertainment is a key role for film-makers, similar to Jack Lipnick's assertion at the end of Barton Fink that "the audience wants to see action, adventure" and not a "fruity film about suffering."